AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 At 4th level, you may choose to either add a second [[#Dirty Tactics|dirty tactic]] to your arsenal, or improve your existing one with the following benefits:
 * Choke - The size of the weapon's damage die is not reduced as a result of this feature.
-* Fling - The range is instead increased by 15' for the first increment and 30' for the second increment.
+* Fan - The range is instead increased by 15' for the first increment and 30' for the second increment.
 * Shield Bash - The shield's damage die is increased by 1.
 * Swift Grab - The Resilience DC against the quickened brawl action does not get a bonus.
 ### Extra Attack